cshenton/neuroevolution/README.md

     - Swaps out full network weights on each evaluation (without rebuilding network)
     - Sends seeds and their scores back to master

+This results in a simpler system than Uber / OpenAIs approach, which uses redis as an intermediary, and requires workers to synchronise.

 ## Deployment

 Both master and worker are packaged as docker containers.
-A single copy of the master is deployed on an on-demand EC2 server.
+A single copy of the master is deployed on an dedicated EC2 server.
 The workers are scheduled as tasks on an ECS cluster run on spot instances.
 See `deploy/` for cloudformation scripts.

 Either pull the containers from docker-hub, or build them yourself: